-Drug discovery and manufacture process
+Our drug discovery and manufacturing process

-We have developed i-bodies into proprietary phage libraries containing over 2 billion i-body protein compounds.
+We have developed i-bodies into proprietary phage libraries containing over 20 billion i-body protein compounds.
 This large diverse library contains i-bodies that can bind to a broad range of therapeutically-relevant targets and can be rapidly screened in the lab against disease targets.
-Once i-body binders have been identified they can then be readily further improved through a process known as affinity-maturation to enhance target binding and thereby generate therapeutic lead drug candidates.
+Once i-body binders have been identified they can then be readily improved through a process known as affinity-maturation to enhance target binding and thereby generate therapeutic lead drug candidates.

 Our lead i-body candidate AD-114 is being developed for idiopathic pulmonary fibrosis (IPF).
 Read more.

-The unique biophysical properties of i-bodies such as small size and exceptional stability combined with high specificity, affinity and the unique binding loop enables desirable properties to be engineered thereby creating differentiated therapeutics.
+The unique biophysical properties of i-bodies such as their small size and exceptional stability combined with high specificity, affinity and the unique binding loop enables desirable properties to be engineered thereby creating differentiated therapeutics.

 In addition, i-bodies are more resistant to extremes of pH and temperature and resist attack by proteases to a greater degree than conventional antibodies.
-Some i-bodies have been shown to survive the harsh conditions of the stomach and intestine tissues and remain biologically active.
+Some i-bodies have even been shown to survive the harsh conditions of the stomach and intestine tissues and remain biologically active.
 This creates opportunities for orally delivered i-bodies or even pulmonary delivery opportunities in the area of fibrosis.

 i-bodies can serve as building blocks to engineer therapeutics with tailored pharmacokinetic properties as a result of their small size and exceptional stability.
 We have demonstrated in mice that the half-life of the i-body protein can be engineered from hours to days; this should translate to several weeks in a humans.

 i-body products that are unique and differentiated can be easily engineered into a variety of formats including monospecific and bispecifics as well as i-body drug conjugates (IDCs), thus tailoring them for different therapeutic purposes.
 The i-body is well suited to the delivery of payloads through the conjugation to cytotoxic agents.